Sumico/ttp/docs/source/Match Variables/Functions.rst

 ------------------------------------------------------------------------------
 ``{{ name | to_cidr }}``

-Function to convert subnet mask in prefix lenght representation, for instance if match result is "255.255.255.0", to_cidr function will return "24"
+Function to convert subnet mask in prefix length representation, for instance if match result is "255.255.255.0", to_cidr function will return "24"

 ip_info
 ------------------------------------------------------------------------------